S2-group/mobilesoft-2020-iam-replication-package/README.md

 This replication package is structured as follows:

 ```
-malavolta
     .
-    |--- data_analysis/       		The data that has been extracted during the iterative content analysis and the thematic analysis phases, and the R script for plotting the extracted data (see below).
+    |--- scripts/       		The data that has been extracted during the iterative content analysis and the thematic analysis phases, and the R script for plotting the extracted data (see below).
     |
     |--- dataset/             		The full dataset of ROS-based systems mined from GitHub, including also the Python scripts for rebuilding/updating the dataset and the raw data produced in all intermediate steps.
     |